ChristianSmith2394/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    The useRouteMatch hook is used for attempting to match URLs.
+It does so without actually rendering a Route
 1. How would you explain form validation to someone who has never programmed before?
+    Form validation is a way for programmers to keep all of it's users safe in sense.
+It forces users to create usernames that have not been used already and for you to create strong enough passwords by requiring you to use a certain numbers of integers, capital letters, or special characters
 1. In 1-2 sentences, define end to end testing.
+    End to end testing is a way to test all fields of your code step by step.
+It tests functionality and performance of your code in real world situations.

 ## Instructions